carpentries/training-template/README.md

 If you do this,
 you *must* also edit `_config.yml` to set these three values:

-1.  `carpentry` is either "dc" (for Data Carpentry) or "swc" (for Software Carpentry).
+1.  `carpentry` is "cp" (for The Carpentries).
-    This determines which logos are loaded.
+    This determines which logo is loaded.

 2.  `title` is the title of your workshop (typically the venue and date).